 Bright, colorful homes are common in desert areas and it's clear to see why.
-This bold pink stucco home from Taco Architecture is eye-catching and fun, and the perfect inspiration for your next stucco paint job.
+This bold pink stucco home from Taco Architecture in Merida, Mexico, is eye-catching and fun, and is great inspiration.
 The bright pink hue against the wooden shutters feels earthy and warm.

 04 of 10

-This black stucco home pictured by theethicalagent is chic, modern, and giving us major house envy.
-Black paint does require more upkeep than lighter choices, but it tells the rest of the world that you're not afraid to be noticed and stands out against more traditional colors.Continue to 5 of 10 below.
+This black stucco home pictured by Dominque Madden, a real estate agent in the Los Angeles area, is chic, modern, and stands out.
+Black paint requires more upkeep than lighter choices, but it tells the rest of the world that you're not afraid to break from norms and be noticed.Continue to 5 of 10 below.

 05 of 10